[ Good grief, the bees came out dark in that photo. And retaking didn't help. They look more like this.] Please forgive.

-The Queen Bee is available on both 6-inch and 4-inch marble tiles.
-Because the design does not cover the entire tile, natural patterns in the marble will make each unique.
+The Queen Bee is available on both 6-inch and 4.25 inch ceramic tiles with a warm white background, and 6-inch and 4-inch marble tiles.
+For marble, the design does not cover the entire tile, natural patterns in the marble will make each unique.
 Some tiles have more "character" than others, meaning that the edges may not be perfect or other uniqueness about the tile.
 Because so much of the natural tile is revealed in this design, I try to chose tiles with lots of character.
 Nothing natural is perfect.

 There are more than 25,000 different types of bee species.
 Four thousand of these species exist in the U.S..
 In Europe and the U.S., bee populations have decreased by 20% to 80% in the past few years, due to incurable bee diseases and irresponsible human activities, and the activities of encroaching civilization, and genetic modifications of both bees and food.

 Bees can detect weak static or low-frequency magnetic fields, which they use as one of several cues in navigation.
 There is conflicting research whether or not this contributes to Colony Collapse Disorder, in which all of the worker bees abandon their hive unexpectedly.